Alejandra29-cyber/SparkFund/README.md

 # SparkFund
 The objective of this project is to develop a customizable donation platform that enables micropayments while eliminating transaction fees.
 This will empower individuals to contribute according to their capacity

-## What is the problem?
+### WHAT IS THE PROBLEM?

-### People affected by situations beyond their control are left vulnerable and rely on external aid to cover medical supplies.
+People affected by situations beyond their control are left vulnerable and rely on external aid to cover medical supplies.

-### Cash donations carry handling risks, and online fundraisers incur costs due to payment gateway fees.
+Cash donations carry handling risks, and online fundraisers incur costs due to payment gateway fees.

-## What is the solution?
+### WHAT IS THE SOLUTION

-### Our proposed solution is to implement the Open Payments API to create a website dedicated to donations, customizable according to each campaign, which reduces or eliminates fees, and also facilitates micropayments so empathetic individuals can donate amounts according to their means.
+Our proposed solution is to implement the *Open Payments API* to create a website dedicated to donations, customizable according to each campaign, which **reduces or eliminates fees**, and also facilitates *micropayments* so empathetic individuals can donate amounts according to their means.

-## What are the benefits?
+### WHAT ARE THE BENEFITS?

-### - Facilitates small donations (micropayments)
+- Facilitates small donations (micropayments)
-### - Reduces or eliminates transaction fees
+- Reduces or eliminates transaction fees
-### - Removes the need to use payment gateways
+- Removes the need to use payment gateways
-### - Reduces the risk of bank data theft
+- Reduces the risk of bank data theft
-### - Simplifies the user experience by only requiring wallet input, amount entry, and transaction confirmation
+- Simplifies the user experience by only requiring wallet input, amount entry, and transaction confirmation
-### - Accessible for different economic capacities
+- Accessible for different economic capacities
-### - Eliminates issues related to currency exchange
+- Eliminates issues related to currency exchange

-## Value Proposition
+### Value Proposition

 - *For the Donor:* Donate without feeling the expense, and be an active part of the solution.
 Your money has a visible impact, and you choose where it goes.
 - *For NGOs:* Receive a steady and predictable flow of income from a new generation of donors who feel more engaged than ever.